egorbunov/aucont/README.md

 # aucont

-Set of utils which provides container creation (very^10 simplified docker).
+Set of utils (for linux) that provide container creation (very^10 simplified docker).